 Add some elements

-Just like for the papers, using the Open as a Layer script will allow you to choose a few elements (frames, buttons, tags, etc.) that you feel would be good on your project, based on the theme, the colors or your own preferences.
+Using the Open as a Layer script will allow you to choose a few elements (frames, buttons, tags, etc.) that would be good for your project.
+It all comes down to the theme, the colors or your own preferences.
 Just like for the papers, it is not a final choice, but just a starting point.

 Save as .pspimage